 You forgot the password.

-Luckily there's an easy and quick way to look up your password and I will show you how to do this on a Windows PC.
+Fortunately, there's an easy and quick way to look up your password and this tutorial will show you how to do this on a Microsoft Windows PC.

-2 Enter the following command, but replace "MyNetworkName" with the name of the wireless network:
+2. Type the following command and press Enter (replace "MyNetworkName" with the name of your wireless network):

 netsh wlan show profile name=MyNetworkName key=clear | findstr Key